Casinos: Bringing People Together

 Our role

-As the Crown corporation responsible for managing gambling in B.C., we set the standards, policies and procedures for the operation of all gambling facilities to ensure a high standard of security and integrity.
+As the Crown corporation responsible for gambling in B.C., we set the standards, policies, and procedures for all gambling facilities, ensuring security, integrity, and responsible play.

-This includes overseeing gaming operations, monitoring equipment, and supervising the private sector companies who maintain the facilities and manage day-to-day operations.
-Online, we offer lottery tickets, sports betting and online casino games on our regulated gambling website PlayNow.
+We oversee gaming operations, monitor equipment, and work closely with private sector partners who manage day-to-day operations.
+Online, we offer lottery tickets, sports betting, and casino games through PlayNow, B.C.’s only regulated gambling website.

-We operate facilities in 33 communities across B.C., including:
+We create shared moment in 33 communities across B.C. at:

 • 1 bingo hall